Police related deaths

 2022-0029 28 Jan 2022 West Sussex

-Sussex Police Sussex Partnership NHS Foundation Trust
+Sussex Partnership NHS Foundation Trust Sussex Police

-Concerns summary Mill View Hospital critically lacks staff and transport to safely return absconding mental health patients, over-relying on police.
+Concerns summary (AI summary) Mill View Hospital critically lacks staff and transport to safely return absconding mental health patients, over-relying on police.
 Ineffective joint policies and poor communication between hospital and police hinder the swift recovery of high-risk individuals.

 Neil Parkes